MSLNZ/GTC/docs/API/serialisation_model.rst

 Marshalling after retrieval
 ---------------------------
-When an archive is retrieved from storage, there are a two marshalling processes required to restore uncertain numbers to the Python session.
+Two steps are required to restore uncertain numbers to a Python session when an archive is retrieved from storage.

-First, node objects are created corresponding to all nodes in the ``leaf_nodes`` collection and all nodes in the ``intermediate_nodes`` collection.
-This provides the support necessary for creating uncertain number objects, which need to refer to particular nodes.
-The process retains the unique node identifiers, ensuring that identities are preserved.
+First, node objects are for all entries in the ``leaf_nodes`` collection and all entries in the ``intermediate_nodes`` collection.
+This provides the support needed for the archived uncertain number objects.
+The process of creating nodes retains the original unique node identifiers, ensuring that relationships between nodes are preserved.
 Information about correlations and ensembles is also restored, as required.

-The second process creates uncertain number objects for each of the tagged objects in the archive, by retrieving information about components of uncertainty, as required.
-These uncertain number objects are held in the archive until requested.
+The second step creates uncertain number objects for each of the tagged objects in the archive.
+This retrieves information about their components of uncertainty, as required.
+The individual uncertain number objects are held in the archive until a request is received to extract them.

 .. rubric:: Footnotes